Hacker News

 If you wanted to provide more details, you could tell it to use the background color #f9f9f9, but a part of what surprised my and caused me to change my mind on this matter was that you could also leave that out and you wouldn't get an error; you wouldn't get white text on white background; you would get a decent color that might be #f9f9f9 or might be #a1a1a1 but you saved a lot of time by not thinking about that level of detail and you got a good result.

-5 hours ago by skydhash
+8 months ago by skydhash

 Which no one argues about really.
 But writing code was never the issue of software project.
-And if you open any books about software engineering, thereā€™s barely any mention of coding.
+And if you open any books about software engineering, there’s barely any mention of coding.
 The issue is the process of finding what code to write and where to put it in a practical and efficient way.

 In your example, the issue is not with writing the logon screen (You can find several example on github and a lot of css frameworks have form snippets).
 The issue is making sure that it works and integrate well with the rest of the project, as well as being easy to maintain.

-8 hours ago by zamfi
+8 months ago by jakelazaroff

-9 hours ago by Edmond
+8 months ago by Edmond

 This is about relying on requirements type documents to drive AI based software development, I believe this will be ultimately integrated into all the AI-dev tools, if not so already.
 It is really just additional context.